-On the nav bar, click or tap the down arrow next to the account name, and then click or tap Documents.
+On the nav bar, choose the down arrow next to the account name, and then choose Documents.

 The document is now part of your Microsoft Dynamics CRM Online documents list.
-To see the document in your Microsoft Office 365 SharePoint Online Team site, click or tap Open SharePoint.
+To see the document in your Microsoft Office 365 SharePoint Online Team site, choose Open SharePoint.

 The document is now in your Microsoft Office 365 SharePoint Online Team site.

 Choose Site Contents to see all the document libraries created for the managed entities you selected.

 The entities you selected to be managed by Document Management appear as document libraries (for example: Account, Article, Case, Lead, Opportunity, Product, Quote, and Sales Literature).